Flavors of Spain With Capital Public Radio

 Group flight departs San Francisco Intl. at 3:00pm on Sunday, September 21, 2014

-Trip officially begins at 7:00pm on Monday, September 22, in Madrid
+Trip officially began at 7:00pm on Monday, September 22, in Madrid

-Journey concludes on the morning of October 2, in Barcelona / San Francisco
+Journey concluded on the morning of October 2, in Barcelona / San Francisco

 *Prices based on an exchange rate of .74 Euro = $1 USD